linkedin/rest.li/pdl_migration.md

 If you have an existing project with PDSC schemas, converting everything to PDL is pretty straightforward.
 Rest.li's Gradle plugin provides a task `convert<sourceSet>ToPdl` which will automatically convert your schemas for you.
 It should be noted that this task verifies the converted schemas against the original schemas.
-If this verification is failed, then the whole conversion will be aborted.
+If this verification fails, then the whole conversion will be aborted.

+It's suggested to use at least version `28.1.3` when running this task.

 The following command will convert every PDSC schema in your project to PDL.